streamsets/tutorials/tutorial-adls-destination/readme.md

 ## Prerequisites

 * [Download](https://streamsets.com/opensource/) and [install](https://streamsets.com/documentation/datacollector/latest/help/#Installation/InstallationAndConfig.html#concept_gbn_4lv_1r) StreamSets Data Collector (SDC).
 This tutorial uses SDC 2.3.0.1, but the instructions should apply to subsequent versions.
 Please [file an issue](https://github.com/streamsets/tutorials/issues/new) if this is not the case!
 * I highly recommend you complete the [taxi data tutorial](https://streamsets.com/documentation/datacollector/latest/help/#Tutorial/Overview.html) included in the SDC documentation.
 It provides a great introduction to building data pipelines with SDC.
-In fact, if you have already done the taxi tutorial, you can duplicate the pipeline and use it here by just replacing the destination.
+In fact, if you have already done the taxi tutorial, you can duplicate the pipeline and use it here by just skipping the origin and processor steps and replacing the destination.
 * You will need a Microsoft Azure account.
 At the time of writing, you can [create a free Azure account](https://azure.microsoft.com/en-us/free/), including $200 free credit and 30 days of Azure services - more than enough to complete this tutorial!

 ## Azure Data Lake Store